sematext/docs/docs/monitoring/on-demand-profiling.md

     agent.
 It requires no restarts.
 It works with both [embedded](spm-monitor-javaagent) and
     [standalone](spm-monitor-standalone) agent.
-  - SPM client version 1.29.2 or greater is required.
+  - Sematext Agent (aka SPM client) version 1.29.2 or greater is required.
   - Anything that runs in the [JVM](https://sematext.com/java-monitoring/) can be profiled - Java, Scala, Clojure, Groovy, JRuby, JPython, etc.